Make a GitHub repo private

 $ git remote add upstream https://github.com/alphagov/frontend.git

-We can now fetch commits from the upstream public repository and pull them in a new branch which can be merged into master through the usual Pull Request workflow.
+We can now fetch commits from the upstream public repository and pull them in a new branch which can be merged into main through the usual Pull Request workflow.

-$ git fetch upstream $ git diff upstream/master master # check if we need to rebase at all $ git checkout -b update $ git pull upstream master $ git push origin update
+$ git fetch upstream $ git diff upstream/main main # check if we need to rebase at all $ git checkout -b update $ git pull upstream main $ git push origin update

 Reverting to public